Merdeka Square, Jakarta: Koningsplein

 In the late 18th century when the Dutch East Indies government moved their center of administration about 4 kilometres southward, from coastal old Batavia (now Kota) to Weltevreden (now Central Jakarta), they built several important buildings including the square.
 Formerly, it was a large open field for herding kerbau (water buffalo), and therefore called Buffelsveld.
 There were two main squares in Weltevreden: Buffelsveld and Paradeplaats (Parade ground, later renamed Waterlooplein, now Lapangan Banteng).
 The squares began to take shape during Daendels' rule in the early 19th century; Waterlooplein became the main parade and ceremonial square, while the Buffelsveld ("buffalo field") was renamed Champ de Mars after the field in Paris due to French influence and used as a military exercise field.

 In 1818, a few years after the formation of the United Kingdom of the Netherlands, the square's name was changed into Koningsplein ("King's square").
 Around the same time the governor-general's residence was moved to a new palace, now known as Istana Merdeka.
 The colonial government built athletic tracks, a stadium and sports facilities on Koningsplein.
 The locals called the square Lapangan Gambir, after Uncaria gambir, a plant which grows around the field.
 The Lapangan Gambir became the location of Pasar Gambir, a Pasar Malam (night market) fair and festival to commemorate Queen Wilhelmina's birthday in 1906.
 Since 1921 Pasar Gambir was held annually, turning into the annual modern Jakarta Fair.
 The square's name remained the same throughout colonial Dutch East Indies era until the Japanese invasion in 1942.

 Lapangan Ikada

-In 1942, during the Japanese occupation of Indonesia, the square was named Lapangan Ikada (acronym of Ikatan Atletik Djakarta or Jakarta Athletic Bond).
+In 1942, during the Japanese occupation of the Dutch East Indies, the square was named Lapangan Ikada (acronym of Ikatan Atletik Djakarta or Jakarta Athletic Bond).
 The proclamation of Indonesian independence was originally intended to be staged at Lapangan Ikada.
 It was however moved to a house in Jalan Pegangsaan (now Jalan Proklamasi).
 On 19 September 1945, Sukarno held his Indonesian independence and anti-colonialism/imperialism speech, during Rapat Akbar or grand meeting.
-During Indonesian National Revolution (1945–1949), the returning Dutch colonial forces manage to gain control over Jakarta (Batavia) and its vicinity, and renamed most of places to their colonial names; including Ikada field changed back to Koningsplein.
+During the Indonesian National Revolution (1945–1949), the returning Dutch colonial forces managed to gain control over Jakarta (Batavia) and its vicinity, and renamed most of places to their colonial names; including Ikada field changed back to Koningsplein.